oja89/BoardGameTracker/README.md

 Database (maindata.db) is created inside folder "instance".

 Use for example "DB Browser for SQLite" to open the db.
+This db needs to be deleted and recreated (for example using create_db.py) if models in db.py are modified!

 ## Shortcut for venv